feliciatiffany03/Heart-Disease-Risk-Analysis-r/README.md

 - Pre-Hypertensive
 - Hypertension

-The analysis examines the distribution of heart disease status across these blood pressure categories, particularly within the high-cholesterol population.
+The analysis examined the distribution of heart disease status across blood pressure categories, particularly within the high-cholesterol population.

----

-### 3. Age
+### Age

-Patients were grouped into different age categories to explore how heart disease status varies across age groups.
+Patients were grouped into different age categories to investigate differences in heart disease status across age groups.

-The analysis shows a higher proportion of heart disease in several older age groups compared with younger groups.
+The analysis showed a higher proportion of heart disease in several older age groups compared with younger groups.

----

-### 4. Additional Factors
+### Additional Factors

-The interactive analysis also explores:
+The project also explored:

 - Gender
 - Blood sugar
 - Maximum heart rate
-- Chest pain type
+- Chest pain
 - ST slope
 - Exercise-induced angina
 - Oldpeak

-These variables provide additional perspectives on patterns within the heart disease population.
+These variables were visualized to identify differences in heart disease proportions across patient groups.

 ---

 ## 📈 Key Findings

-Some notable patterns identified in the exploratory analysis include:
+The exploratory analysis identified several notable patterns:

-- High cholesterol is associated with a higher proportion of heart disease in this dataset.
+- Patients in the **high-cholesterol** category had a higher proportion of heart disease in the analyzed dataset.
-- Heart disease proportions vary across blood pressure categories.
+- Heart disease proportions varied across **blood pressure categories**.
-- Older age groups generally show higher proportions of heart disease.
+- Several **older age groups** showed higher proportions of heart disease.
-- Patients with certain chest pain categories show substantially different heart disease proportions.
+- **Chest pain type** showed substantial differences in heart disease proportions.
-- Lower maximum heart rate categories show a higher proportion of patients with heart disease in the analyzed data.
+- The **low maximum heart rate** category had a high proportion of patients with heart disease.
-- ST slope categories show noticeable differences in heart disease proportions.
+- **Flat and down ST-slope** categories showed higher proportions of heart disease than the up-slope category.
-- Patients experiencing exercise-induced angina show a higher proportion of heart disease in the dataset.
+- Patients experiencing **exercise-induced angina** represented a larger proportion of the heart disease group.
-- Higher Oldpeak categories show a greater proportion of patients with heart disease.
+- Higher **Oldpeak** categories showed greater proportions of patients with heart disease.

-> **Note:** These findings describe patterns and associations observed in the dataset.
-They should not be interpreted as proof that an individual factor directly causes heart disease.
+> **Note:** These findings describe associations and patterns observed in the dataset.
+They should not be interpreted as evidence that an individual factor directly causes heart disease.

 ---

-## 📊 Visualizations

-The project uses multiple visualization techniques, including:

-- Stacked bar charts
-- Percentage-based comparisons
-- Distribution charts
-- Correlation heatmap
-- Interactive visualizations

-The visualizations were designed to support data storytelling and make the relationships within the dataset easier to understand.

----

 ## 🌐 Interactive Shiny Dashboard

-An interactive Shiny dashboard was developed to allow users to explore the findings dynamically.
+An interactive **R Shiny dashboard** was developed to allow users to explore the analysis dynamically.

-### Dashboard Sections
+The dashboard consists of three main sections:

-**1. Knowing Heart Disease**
+### 1. Knowing Heart Disease

-Provides background information and an overview of factors explored in the analysis.
+Provides background information about heart disease and explores several factors including blood pressure, blood sugar, age, cholesterol, and gender.

-**2. Patient Overview**
+### 2. Patient Overview

-Allows users to explore patient characteristics, cholesterol levels, heart disease status, and related symptoms.
+Provides an overview of patient characteristics, cholesterol levels, heart disease status, and symptoms.
+Users can interact with the visualizations to explore different patient groups.

-**3. Conclusion**
+### 3. Conclusion

-Summarizes the main findings and connects the analysis to SDG 3: Good Health and Well-Being.
+Summarizes the main findings of the analysis and connects the research to **SDG 3: Good Health and Well-Being**.

 ### 🔗 Live Dashboard